Do These Belong To Me ?

 “This may sound strange but your company made a big mistake.
 You sent me a life insurance check and I have never heard of an Arthur Kennington, nor I am his sibling…I know this because I am the only child”, I firmly reveal.

-“Okay, bear with me while I’ll pull up your personal profile page”, Wallace speaks.
+“Okay, bear with me while I’ll pull up the beneficiary profile page”, Wallace speaks.
 He doesn’t sound not even a teeny weenie bit nervous, in fact he sounds very confident.

 “Everything is correct, but again I’m positive this was sent to me in error because I HAVE NO BROTHER!”, I stress… now a bit agitated.

-“Hum…I see well I can turn this over to my manager for investigation, but I assure you everything was verified at the time of the policy under writing”, Wallace persists.
+“Hum…I see well I can turn this over to the resolution department for investigation, but I assure you everything was verified at the time of the policy under writing”, Wallace persists.

 “What should I do in the mean time?”, I ask.

-“Just hold on to everything in a safe place until the investigation is completed…which may take up to sixteen weeks, then we will contact you with further instructions”, Wallace speaks.
+“Just hold on to everything in a safe place until the investigation is completed…which may take up to twelve weeks, then we will contact you with further instructions”, Wallace speaks.

 I hang up without any answer.
 Everything is ridiculous…Wallace was basically force feeding a life insurance check down my throat.
 There are many things I can do with one hundred and seventy five thousand dollars, but it won’t buy me a good nights sleep or be in the good graces of the Lord.
 Of course the way I have been treated…I should deposit the check as my consolation prize of what I have to put up with when my husband is away.